AnoopKashyap/Grilled-Prawn/README.md

 ## For Users not having git installed in the system (Windows)

-  01. Download the project(in zip) from the project link present under the code dropdown as shown in the screenshot attached.
+  01. Download the project(in zip) from the project link present under the code dropdown in github.

   02. Extract the files and open index.html in chrome browser.

 ## Responsive details

-The web page is designed and tested with respect to the chrome browser and is made responsive for ipad pro and with respect to some of the laptop/Desktop resolutions.
+The web page is designed and tested with respect to the chrome browser and is made responsive for ipad pro and with some of the laptop/Desktop resolutions.
-The task of making it responsive with respect to the mobile phone is in progress.
+The task of making it responsive with respect to the mobile phone screen is in progress.

 ## Limitations: